In 2025, the Supreme Court of

 submitted their artwork!

-judicial year at the Supreme Court since the mid-1980s.
-More information to come.
+This ceremony marked the first ceremonial opening of the judicial year at the Supreme Court since the mid-1980s.

 The Supreme Court of Canada marks 150 years of service to Canadians